saadbadreddine/sefactory-fsw-final-project/README.md

 This is an example of how to list things you need to use the software and how to install them.

 - [Setup Flutter in your environment](https://docs.flutter.dev/get-started/install)
-- Run the command below in your Flutter directory and install the missing dependencies if there is any (Android SDK)
+- Run the command below in your Flutter directory and install the missing dependencies if there are any (Android SDK)
   ```sh
   flutter doctor
   ```